-There is only 1 reserved space for drop-off and pick-up.
+There are only 2 reserved parking spaces for drop-off and pick-up.
 Parking on campus is very limited.
 Please limit your pick-up/drop-off time to no more than 10 minutes.
 This allows all families the ability to park safely.
 Campus Safety Officers are very tolerant of the need for ACP parents to park in non-parking spaces while dropping off or picking up campers as long as no other car is being blocked in and it is not an emergency access.
 While Notre Dame of Maryland University has an excellent reputation for safety, it is not advisable to leave your car unlocked or to leave siblings unattended in the car.